 There are no reasons to believe, however, that a linker suitable for one antibody will be suitable for others, as can be deduced from Table 1.
 Indeed, the expression level, solubility, and stability of a scFv depend largely on linker length and sequence, and vary significantly from one linker to another [38,53].
 At present, theoretical research on interpeptide linkers is still limited for fusion proteins.
+Although

-Although the biological activity and expression of a fusion protein can be improved by optimization of the protein units, we hope to use bioinformatics to analyze and predict the amino acid sequence, secondary structure, and physical and chemical properties of fusion proteins to gain a better understanding of their biological functions.
+Table 1 Analysis of the degree of influence of various factors on the spatial structure, physical and chemical properties and biological activity of an scFv the biological activity and expression of a fusion protein can be improved by optimization of the protein units, we hope to use bioinformatics to analyze and predict the amino acid sequence, secondary structure, and physical and chemical properties of fusion proteins to gain a better understanding of their biological functions.
 This will allow the production of stable fusion proteins at lower costs in a faster time.